Teacher Interview Tips

 Contact Candace by email or call toll-free 1-877-738-8052 FREE.

-Candace can help you prepare for even the toughest interviews — interview coaching is done via phone or via Video Conference or Skype.
-These are some of the benefits:
+Candace can help you prepare for even the toughest of interviews via phone or Video Conference or Skype.
+These are some of the benefits you can receive:

 - You could gain more confidence and be more convincing to ACE the interview.